 - child support

 - spousal support

-You can’t use the Supreme Court guide to enforce only the part of an agreement that is about dividing property and/or debt.
+You can’t use the Supreme Court guide below to enforce the part of an agreement that's about dividing property and/or debt.
 For that, you have to fill out and file a Notice of Family Claim (Form F3).
 See our step-by step guide Start a family law case to get a new order in Supreme Court.

 Orders and agreements made outside BC

 These guides are only for orders and agreements in BC.
 See When more than one province or country is involved.